-Perhaps the most iconic British Gothic Revival building is London’s Houses of Parliament
+Perhaps the most iconic British Gothic Revival building is the London’s Houses of Parliament.

 During October I was lucky enough to be in Italy as well as Provence and Edinburgh, which set me musing.
 It was Ruskin’s love of Venetian and French Gothic that inspired Pugin and the Gothic Revival and it was the Gothic Revival in England that led, by evolution, to William Morris and the Arts & Crafts Movement – Scotland followed a little later, and for slightly different reasons.